peace-adamu/Ladies-in-Tech-African---Excel-Functions-Project/README.md

 - [Prerequisites](#Prerequisities)
 - [Discussion of Result](#discussion-of-result)
 - [Conclusion](#conclusion)

+## Acknowledgments
+I would like to express my deepest gratitude to the following individuals and organizations for their support and guidance throughout this project:
+First and foremost, I acknowledge the Ladies in Tech African organization for providing the platform and resources necessary to develop my skills in Excel and data analysis.
+Their commitment to empowering women in technology is truly inspiring.
+I would also like to extend my sincere appreciation to my tutor, Adamu Mu'azu, whose expertise, patience, and dedication were instrumental in my success.
+His guidance and feedback were invaluable, and I am grateful for the opportunity to learn from him.

 ## Project Preview
 This project, Ladies in Tech African Excel Project, aims to demonstrate the application of basic Excel functions and data analysis techniques using a sample dataset of worker salaries across different states in a company.
 The project will cover various Excel functions, including basic arithmetic functions, text cleaning, and VLOOKUP for salary structure.